dmbarbour/glas/docs/GlasProg.md

 ### Registers

-* `(%xch Register)` - exchange value of register and top item of data stack.
+* `(%rw Register)` - register swap, exchange value in named register and top of data stack.
   * *Static analysis*: you can model this as also swapping *types* (or logical locations) between the register slot and the stack.
 That lets checkers propagate stack‑effect typing and enforce invariants.
-  * *Optimization hint*: unconditional, atomic patterns such as `(%xch x; ... ; %xch x)` can be heavily optimized because logical locations are restored.
+  * *Optimization hint*: unconditional, atomic patterns such as `(%rw x; ... ; %rw x)` can be heavily optimized because logical locations are restored.
   * *Concurrency semantics*: For fine-grained conflict analysis, compiler built-in accelerators can define common patterns such as get and set, queue or bag reads and writes, indexed operations on arrays or dicts, or even support a few CRDTs.
 However, these interactions are not modeled as primitives.
 * `(%local RegOps)` - allocates a fresh register environment, passes it to `RegOp : Env -> Program`, runs Program, then clears the environment.
 The Env logically defines every Name to a unique register, but Program must use only a static, finite subset of these names.
 * `(%assoc R1 R2 RegOps)` - this binds an implicit environment of registers named by an ordered pair of registers `(R1, R2)`.
 The primary use case is abstract data environments: an API can use per-client space between client-provided registers and hidden API registers.

 ### Metaprogramming

-* `(%macro Builder)` - Builder represents a program of 0--1 arity, and is expected to return a closed-term AST representation on the data stack.
-This returned AST is validated, lazily evaluated in an empty environment, then substituted in place of the macro node.
-Because AST is closed term, external linking must be provided in context.
+* `(%macro Builder)` - Builder must be a deterministic 0--1 arity program that returns a namespace AST on the data stack.
+This AST must represent a closed term.
+We validate the AST then evaluate and return the namespace term.
-* `(%eval Adapter)` - pop arbitrary Data from the stack, pass to Adapter - a namespace-layer function of type `d:Data -> Program`.
-Adapter typically includes %macro nodes for staged compilation of Data.
-The Program is subject to validation in context (e.g. verify type).
-Although dynamic eval is feasible, glas systems frequently forbid dynamic eval, requiring static Data argument (`%an.eval.static` by default).

-Non-deterministic metaprogramming is not *necessarily* an error, but it complicates reasoning and caching, requires expensive backtracking and heuristic search.
-Glas systems shall reject non-determinism in metaprogramming until they're mature enough to properly tackle these challenges.

-Both %macro and %eval serve at the boundary between namespace and program layers.
-There is also some metaprogramming possible purely in the namespace layer, e.g. we could build and process Church-encoded lists of ASTs.
+  * Further linking, including injection of program primitives, depends on macro context, e.g. `((%macro Builder) e:())` to link the current environment.
+* `(%eval Compiler)` - eval pops the data stack then passes the value to Compiler as an embedded data namespace term (`d:Data`).
+Compiler represents a namespace-layer function from Data to a Program.
+The resulting Program is further validated in context (e.g. typechecking, static assertions), then run.
+  * Note: Dynamic eval is expensive and requires a lot of runtime support.
+However, even static eval is useful.
+Static eval can be enforced case-by-case via `%an.data.static` or at subprogram scope via `%an.eval.static`.

+Aside from these primitive extensions, it is technically possible to metaprogram purely at the namespace layer via Church-encodings.

 ### Modularity Extensions